sankeer28/Spedup-Slowed-MV/README.md

 - Uses GIFs as the background using the tenor v2 api
 - User can input query for gif search.
 - Allow the artist of the image/gif to be credited (gui-ffmpegexe.py only)
-## How to run - clone and run using python flask or just run the .exe
+## How to run - clone and run using python flask
 1. clone repository  ```git clone https://github.com/sankeer28/Spedup-Slowed-MV.git```
 2. open folder ```cd Spedup-Slowed-MV ```
 3. install dependencies ```pip install -r requirements.txt```